-Let’s get one thing straight: Stories has changed the Instagram game.
-Launching in August 2016, they’ve allowed us to create content in an exciting new way, promptly nudging Snapchat into the corner.
+Let’s get one thing straight: Instagram Stories have changed the Insta-game.
+Since launching in August 2016, they’ve allowed us to create content in an exciting new way, promptly nudging Snapchat into the corner.

 After years of focusing on nothing but #gridgoals, finally we have a more playful way to share daily content, experiment with fonts and fun features, plus get a more authentic peek into the lives of others.
 Instagram Stories now has more than 500 million daily active users and with new updates added weekly, it’s only getting better.

-The Stories platform continues to evolve with regular updates and Instagrammers upping their game with slick operations and clever techniques.
+The Instagram Stories platform continues to evolve with regular updates and Instagrammers upping their game with slick operations and clever techniques.
 Want the hottest strategies and tips on how to use Instagram Stories?
 Read on…

 # 1 Tell your Instagram Stories

 In the same way that your grid represents your brand, Stories do too so I spend time curating both and making them a part of the same tale.
 I share content as a complement to my grid — it allows me to narrate a more detailed, behind-the-scenes journey and bring my day to life.

 I’ll often show video footage of the process behind the final, filtered image that appears on my feed, whether that’s how I baked a fancy cake or how I chose what to wear for an event and asking my followers to interact by voting for their favourite look on a poll.
 I find that creating an engaging and often literal story brings in regular viewers and increases the completion rate then they go to your feed to see (and hopefully like!) the finished product.

 “I share content as a complement to my grid — it allows me to narrate a more detailed, behind-the-scenes journey and bring my day to life.” – @rosannafalconer

 #2 Hero the 9×16 Instagram Stories format